JuanmanDev/pager-service-problem/README.md

 You could generate a diagram with (But no with dependecy inyection!):
-`yarn madge  --extensions ts ./ -i graph.png`
+`yarn diagramDependencies`
-Remeber to install (Graphviz with Choco)[https://community.chocolatey.org/packages/Graphviz] to ensure is installed on path.
+_Remeber to install (Graphviz with Choco)[https://community.chocolatey.org/packages/Graphviz] to ensure is installed on path._
+Result will be in `./tools/grpahs/*.svg`

 <br>

+# TODO

+- Bind dependencies on async import to load only modules required by the code (Serverless!)
 <br>

 <br>